- We strive to provide complete care for our patients. Learn more about all the services we provide.

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Dr. Bell is originally from Airdrie, Alberta where he grew up on a horse farm.
 He attended the University of Saskatchewan where he obtained a B.Sc with high honours in Microbiology and Immunology.
 Dr. Bell proceeded to attain a DVM with Distinction from the Western College of Veterinary Medicine.
 Following his DVM, he completed a 1 year clinical internship at Arizona Equine Medical and Surgical Center and then completed a 3 year surgical residency program at the Western College of Veterinary Medicine.
 Dr. Bell also completed a Master's of Veterinary Science during his residency program.
-Dr. Bell is a board certified Diplomate of the American College of Veterinary Surgeons (DACVS).
+Dr. Bell is a board certified Diplomate of the American College of Veterinary Surgeons (DACVS) and a society member of the American College of Veterinary Radiologist.
 Dr. Bell has published in the areas of immunology, navicular disease, MRI imaging, novel ligament reconstruction techniques, TMJ pathology and upper airway surgery in the horse.

 Dr. Bell is an Adjunct Professor of equine surgery and sports medicine with the Western College of Veterinary Medicine at the University of Saskatchewan.
 Elders Equine is a host hospital and participates in senior veterinary student, veterinary intern and surgical residency training through this distributed learning program.